lucascoelhof/CarND-Advanced-Lane-Lines/README.md

 ### Parameters

 All the parameters of the code are configurable through [config.yaml](config.yaml) file.
-I have implemented a python module that takes care of the paramters and reads the yaml file when user requests for it.
+I have implemented a python module that takes care of the parameters and reads the yaml file when user requests for it.

 ## Try it yourself

 First of all,
-please follow instructions here to set up your conda environment.
+please follow the instructions here to set up your conda environment.
 Then, on your terminal use:

 ```bash
 conda activate carnd-term1